Compare Commercial Mortgages

 Covenant strength

-How do commercial mortgage rates vary in comparison to residential?
+How do commercial mortgage rates compare to residential?

-There’s a few reasons for this; it costs commercial lenders more to borrow the money they lend, so they naturally have to charge their borrowers more money.
+There are a few reasons for this.
+It costs commercial lenders more to borrow the money they lend, so they naturally have to charge their borrowers more money.

 Secondly, commercial mortgages are much more specialist and need higher-skilled and more experienced teams to assess, underwrite and lend the money than required for residential.
-If you compare the valuation for residential vs commercial you’ll see how much more there is to it!
+If you compare the valuation for a residential mortgage vs a commercial mortgage, you’ll see how much more there is to it!

-Finally, the commercial property market is much smaller than the residential market so prices are slightly higher as there isn't economies of scale to bring the overall cost down.
+Finally, the commercial property market is much smaller than the residential market, so prices are slightly higher as there aren't economies of scale to bring the overall cost down.

 Our team of commercial finance experts will then work with you to match you with the best lender for your goals and support you throughout the whole application until the money lands in the bank.